 - Signature Move: Levius' spin hook.

-- Spared by the Adaptation: Both Malcolm and Hugo die due to their bouts with Levius and AJ, respectively.
+- Spared by the Adaptation: Both Malcolm and Hugo survive their bouts with Levius and AJ, respectively.

 - Steampunk: Very much in this trope, what with steam-powered cybernetics.
 Funnily enough, they reach the biologic part so deeply that one could make this a Cyberpunk story and no one would be surprised.

 - Trigger Phrase: Clown has two for AJ: "Fortissimo", which forces her to fight, and "Cadenza", which pushes her into a mindless berserker rage.